pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/6_VMWare.md

 ## Configure

 We display the URL address of the installer when you start your VM.
-Check in the console that is accessed from your VirtualBox GUI.
+Check the console in the VirtualBox GUI.

 A self-signed certificate is used by default, you have to explicitelly accept it in your browser.

 Follow the steps of the wizard to finalize your setup.
 All parameters are set by default except the main administrator password.
-Upon termination, the installer saves everything, starts the `cells` service and exits.
-It can take up to a minute to reach the end.
+When it's done, the installer saves everything, starts the `cells` service and exits.
+It can take up to a minute.

-At this step, you can log in the app with the credentials you have just defined and verify everything is up and running.
+At this step, you can log in the app with the credentials you have just defined and check everything is up and running.

 ## Configuration Details